 \subsection{Related work}

 \paragraph{Stochastic convex optimization.} Convex optimization is a fundamental task with numerous applications in computer science, operations research, and statistics \cite{BoydV14, Bubeck15, Nesterov18}, and has been the focus of extensive research over the past several decades.
-The primary setting of interest in this paper is non-smooth (Lipschitz) stochastic convex optimization in private and parallel computational models.
+This paper's primary setting of interest is non-smooth (Lipschitz) stochastic convex optimization in private and parallel computational models.
 Previously, \cite{G64} gave a gradient method that used $O(\eps^{-2})$ gradient queries to compute a point achieving $\eps$ error for Lipschitz convex minimization.
-This rate which was shown to be optimal in an information-theoretic sense in \cite{NY83}.
+This rate was shown to be optimal in an information-theoretic sense in \cite{NY83}.
 The stochastic gradient descent method extends \cite{G64} to tolerate randomized, unbiased gradient oracles with bounded second moment: this yields algorithms for Problem~\ref{prob:sco_gen} and Problem~\ref{prob:sco_basic} (when privacy is not a consideration).

 \paragraph{Acceleration.} Since the first proposal of accelerated (momentum-based) methods~\cite{Polyak64, Nes83, nes03}, acceleration has become a central topic in optimization.
-This work builds on the seminal Monteiro-Svaiter acceleration technique~\cite{Monteiro13} and its higher-order variants~\cite{Gasnikov19, BubeckJLLS19}, More specifically, our work follows recent developments in accelerated ball optimization \cite{CarmonJJJLST20, CarmonJJS21, AsiCJJS21}, which can be viewed as a limiting case of high-order methods.
+This work builds on the seminal Monteiro-Svaiter acceleration technique~\cite{Monteiro13} and its higher-order variants~\cite{Gasnikov19, BubeckJLLS19}.
+More specifically, our work follows recent developments in accelerated ball optimization \cite{CarmonJJJLST20, CarmonJJS21, AsiCJJS21}, which can be viewed as a limiting case of high-order methods.
 Our algorithms directly leverage error-robust variants of this framework developed by \cite{AsiCJJS21, CarmonH22}.

 \paragraph{Parallel SCO.} Recently, parallel optimization has received increasing interest in the context of large-scale machine learning.
 Speeding up SGD by averaging stochastic gradients across mini-batches is extremely common in practice, and optimal in certain distributed optimization settings; see e.g.~\cite{Dekel12, Duchi18, WBSS21}.
 Related to the setting we study are the distributed optimization methods proposed in~\cite{Scaman18}, which also leverage convolution-based randomized smoothing and apply to both stochastic and deterministic gradient-based methods (but do not focus on parallel depth in the sense of \cite{Nem94}).
 Finally, lower bounds against the oracle query depth of parallel SCO algorithms in the setting we consider have been an active area of study, e.g.\ \cite{Nem94, BalkanskiS18, DG19, BubeckJLLS19}.